fluffy/ietf/rtcweb-sdp/rid/draft-pthatcher-mmusic-rtp-stream-identifier-00.md

 ~~~~~~~~~~~~~~~

-The "a=rid" SDP media attribute describes the payload media format
+A given "a=rid" SDP media attribute specifies constraints defining
-(defined via the rid-level attributes {{sec-rid_level_attributes}}) for
+an unique RTP payload configuration identified via the "rid-identifier".
-one or more media format tokens (usually mapped to RTP Payload Type).
+A set of codec agnostic "rid-level" attributes are defined ({sec-rid_level_atributes}) that describe the media format specification
-'rid-identifier' identifies the Source RTP Stream.
+applicable to one or more Payload Types speicified by the "a=rid" line.

 The 'rid' framework MAY be used in combination with the 'a=fmtp' SDP
 attribute for describing the media format parameters for a given
 RTP Payload Type.
 However in such scenarios, the 'rid-level' attributes
 ({{sec-rid_level_attributes}}) further constrains the equivalent 'fmtp' attributes.
 The 'rid' framework MAY also be used to fully describe the RTP payload encoding, thus completely skipping the 'a=fmtp' SDP attribute for the Payload Types identified in the "a=rid" line.
 In either case, the 'a=rtpmap' attribute MUST be defined to identify the media encoding format and the RTP Payload Type.

-The 'direction' identifies the either 'send', 'recv', 'sendrecv' directionality
+The 'direction' identifies the either 'send', 'recv' directionality
 of the Source RTP Stream.

 A given SDP media description MAY have zero or more "a=rid" lines
 capturing various possible RTP payload configurations.
-The 'rid-identifier' MUST be unique across all the media descriptions.
-Also, the combination of
+A given
-RTP Payload Type (a.k.a fmt in SDP) and a 'rid-identifier' MUST be unique across all the RTP Streams in a given RTP Session.
+'rid-identifier' MUST not be repeated in a given media description.

 The 'rid' media attribute MAY be used for any RTP-based media transport.
 It is not defined for other transports.